Folks are always going on about how expensive it is to have kids these days. They’re right. Affording adoption is no exception.

 To start with, you’re going to need Form 8839 and your child’s Social Security or Tax ID number.
 Check out the IRS website for more information.

-Check with your local state tax office and your own tax advisor to see if there are any local allowances for adoption expenses.
+Check with your local state tax office and your own tax advisor to see if there are any other local allowances for adoption expenses.

 Are you ready to pursue adoption?
 Visit Adoption.org or call 1-800-ADOPT-98 to connect with compassionate, nonjudgmental adoption specialists who can help you get started on the journey of a lifetime.